LucaCanali/sparkMeasure/docs/Flight_recorder_mode_InfluxDBSink.md

 Notes:
 - InfluxDBSink: the amount of data generated is relatively small in most applications: O(number_of_stages)
-- InfluxDBSInkExtended can generate a large amount of data O(Number_of_tasks), use with care
+- InfluxDBSinkExtended can generate a large amount of data O(Number_of_tasks), use with care

 How to use: attach the InfluxDBSink to a Spark Context using the extra listener infrastructure.
 Example:
   - `--conf spark.extraListeners=ch.cern.sparkmeasure.InfluxDBSink`